Wyalii/Bocchify/README.md

-# Anime & Manga Favourites App
+# Bocchify | Anime & Manga Favourites App

 This is a web application that allows users to browse anime and manga, view detailed information, and save their favourites.
 The app uses the [Jikan API](https://jikan.moe/) to fetch data from MyAnimeList.